Prajwal7662/All-Excel-Concepts/README.md

 ## 🔹 About This Repository

-This repository demonstrates **strong hands-on knowledge of Microsoft Excel**, including:

 * Data cleaning & preparation
 * Business calculations
 * Analysis using formulas & Pivot Tables